 - Wait for SketchUp to think.
 Depending on how zippy your computer is, maybe get some coffee.

 - Take a look at the green preview to see what you're about to get.
-If it looks backwards, press the Up Arrow key on your keyboard to reverse the direction of the bending path.
+If it looks backward, press the Up Arrow key on your keyboard to reverse the direction of the bending path.
 You can also press the Down Arrow key to reverse the direction of the straight edge you created in Step 3.

 - When the preview looks the way you want it to, press Enter to finish the transformation.